Exclusive: Ralph Sampson sets record straight on Victor Wembanyama comparisons

 “[Kevin Durant] fits together with anybody,” Sampson added.
 “I love KD and he'll teach those young guys how to be a professional.
 I think it's a great fit.
 It should extend his career.
 They should give him more money and more contracts because I think he's isn't going to have to play as hard, but he can play smart and preserve his body for the playoffs.”

-Durant just finished his 17th season in the NBA, where he averaged 26.6 points, 6.0 rebounds, 4.2 assists, and 1.2 blocks per game whiles hooting 52.7 percent from the field and 43 percent from 3-point range.
+Durant just finished his 17th season in the NBA, where he averaged 26.6 points, 6.0 rebounds, 4.2 assists, and 1.2 blocks per game whiles hooting 52.7 percent from the field and 43 percent from three.